Design principles

 3. The driver is an interface

 On native, per-step introspection (hierarchy dump, coverage read, pause and resume) goes over a local Unix socket directly to the SDK.
-Only physical UI events go through Maestro's gRPC.
+Only physical UI events go through the sidecar's gRPC surface.

 A 30-minute run is about 10,000 steps.
 Every step has at least one hierarchy dump and one coverage read.
-If those went through Maestro, the JVM sidecar would be the bottleneck.
+If those went through the JVM sidecar, the JVM hop would be the bottleneck.
 Instead the hot path is a 2 ms round-trip to an in-process Swift or Kotlin SDK.

 On web, CDP is fast enough that a separate introspection channel is not needed.